ryo-ohki-code/openrouter-image-generator-nodejs/README.md

 # openrouter-image-generator-nodejs
-If you want to try Flux 2 using OpenRouter, the Chat option is limited.
-This simple server helps you generate images and navigate through the history.
+~~If you want to try Flux 2 using OpenRouter, the Chat option is limited.~~ This simple server helps you generate images and navigate through the history.
 All OpenRouter image models are supported with reference images and aspect ratios.
+(Last time I tried, OpenRouter removed flux2 from the /api/completion but other image models still work with the app)

+For Flux 2 use the new [flux2-api-image-generator-nodejs](https://github.com/ryo-ohki-code/flux2-api-image-generator-nodejs)

 ## Features: